-Valid Values: See the "T-Server-Specific Configuration Options" chapter for an option description for your T-Server Changes Take Effect: Immediately attribute for the ISCC/COF call matching.
+Valid Values: See the "T-Server-Specific Configuration Options" chapter for an attribute for the ISCC/COF call matching.

 When a value for this option is specified, T-Server uses the NetworkCallID

 To activate this feature, the cof-feature option must be set to true.